 On a mission to reduce emissions in Aotearoa, 83 Chief Executives have so far signed the joint statement, which commits their organisations to take voluntary action on climate change.

 This includes measuring and publicly reporting their greenhouse gas emissions, setting a public emissions reduction target, and working with suppliers to reduce their emissions.

 The second part of the statement sees Coalition members support the Paris Agreement and New Zealand’s commitment to it, the introduction of a Climate Commission and carbon budgets enshrined in law.

-The goal of the group is to help New Zealand transition to a low emissions economy and, in doing so, create a positive future for New Zealanders, business, and the economy.
+The Coalition's goal is to help New Zealand transition to a low emissions economy and, in doing so, create a positive future for New Zealanders, business, and the economy.

-The Climate Leaders Coalition demonstrates the significant leadership direction being taken by businesses on the issue of climate change.
+The Coalition demonstrates the significant leadership direction being taken by businesses on the issue of climate change.
 Now, the CEOs involved are calling for other leaders to join them.